Nova Scotia Archives: History

 The Nova Scotia Archives continues to digitize large parts of its collections for viewing on their website.
 Their website contains approximately 70 virtual exhibits and databases, and features thousands of archival photos and documents.
 Nova Scotia Historical Vital Statistics, the Nova Scotia Archives' genealogy website, contains birth, death, and marriage records from 1763 to 1958 with new accruals being added every year.

 The Nova Scotia Archives is the home of the Royal Nova Scotia Historical Society.

+Provincial Archivist of Nova Scotia

+The Provincial Archivist of Nova Scotia is the senior official responsible for the management of the Nova Scotia Archives.
+The following people have served in this position: